filmote/DarkUnder/readme.md

 * Inventory management - use black on white background or white on black.
 Preference is black on white but 180 bytes can be saved with the reverse.
 * Dice animations - preference is to include this but it adds 558 bytes.
 * Tile rotations - no preference and the decision will be dependent on the number of tiles that need rotating and how many rotations.
-Removing the rotation code will also free up RAM.
+Removing the rotation code will also free up RAM - (1024 bytes of Progmem / 36 bytes of RAM).
 * Sound library - preference is to have at least a theme tune and possibly other sound effects but the library alone is 800+ bytes with themes extra.
 The 1943 theme is approximately 250 bytes long.